Captain Joy: At six years

 He won the Listed Stawell Cup in December before finishing 3rd in the Group 2 Bendigo Cup.
 Some mixed results followed before he returned to Menangle and really hit his straps.
 Four wins followed including the Group 3 Media Cup and Group 3 Golden Mile where he beat the likes of Sir Lincoln, Terrorway and Mr Feelgood in a blistering time of 1.51.4.
 In his next start he was beaten an eyelash by Smoken Up in the Group 1 Len Smith Mile.
 A couple of placings behind Make Mine Cullen closed out the season for him.

 At seven years

-Captain Joy entered his seven-year-old season with much anticipation following a great preparation.
+Captain Joy entered his seven-year-old season with much anticipation following great preparation.
 The major Victorian Cups followed by the Interdominions in Sydney were his initial goals.
 He headed up to Queensland with the Group 1 Queensland Pacing Championships in mind.
 He finished 3rd in this race behind Washakie.
 Making his way back to Victoria he suffered a minor leg injury which hasn't ruined his season but did rule him out until after the Interdominions.
 He should return to racing in April/May 2013.